akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 1.
 <p>For the Rev. Silas Whitely the die was cast.
-Passing from college to ordination without any fixed ideas as to his own relation to God in his son Jesus Christ, or otherwise, and yielding to the advice of an old college chum, Kennedy Bilcox by name, who at this time was holding the post of Political Officer on the Gold Coast, he had made up his mind to put in an application for the Colonial Chaplaincy at Sekondi rather than continue to face a life of penury as a curate in East London, particularly as he knew a friend or two who would- work the back door influence beautifully with the officials at the Colonial Office on his behalf. </p>
+Passing from college to ordination without any fixed ideas as to his own relation to God in his son Jesus Christ, or otherwise, and yielding to the advice of an old college chum, Kennedy Bilcox by name, who at this time was holding the post of Political Officer on the Gold Coast, he had made up his mind to put in an application for the Colonial Chaplaincy at Sekondi rather than continue to face a life of penury as a curate in <span class="place-name-east-london"><a href="https://en.wikipedia.org/wiki/East_London,_South_Africa" target="_blank">East London</a></span>
+, particularly as he knew a friend or two who would- work the back door influence beautifully with the officials at the Colonial Office on his behalf. </p>

 <p>“And what is the screw like,” eagerly asked Whitely, when Bilcox first made the suggestion to him. </p>